yie1d/pydoll/README.md

 ## ⭐ Extraordinary Features

 - **Zero Webdrivers!** Say goodbye to webdriver compatibility and configuration headaches
-- **Native Captcha Bypass!** Naturally passes through Cloudflare Turnstile and reCAPTCHA v3
+- **Native Captcha Bypass!** Naturally passes through Cloudflare Turnstile and reCAPTCHA v3 *
 - **Performance** thanks to native asynchronous programming
 - **Realistic Interactions** that simulate human behavior
 - **Advanced Event System** for complex and reactive automations

+> Note: for cloudflare captcha, you have to perform a click in the checkbox.
+Just find a div containing the iframe and use the `.click()` method.
+Automatic detection and click coming soon!

 ## Table of Contents

 - [Installation](#-installation)